MANIPULATOR

 Messianic figure

-A hologram, illusion, robot, or other, it appeared before the Manipulator's victims, claiming to be dying to save them from themselves.
-It confronted the Beast before being seemingly consumed by a lighting bolt, and later before agents Marsden and Stern.
+Wearing rags and bearing scars, it was hologram, illusion, robot, or other; it appeared before the Manipulator's victims, claiming to be dying to save them from themselves.
+It first confronted the Beast before seemingly being consumed by a lighting bolt.

 --Avengers I#178